 Strategic sourcing: What you're doing today

 The most common procurement method is strategic sourcing.
 Using strategic sourcing, supply chain professionals identify a range of potential suppliers, usually diversifying between size, capabilities, geography, and many other potential factors.
 The selected suppliers are then given the opportunity to quote.
-Supply chain analyzes the quotes to make a sourcing decision.
+Supply chain analyzes the quotes to make a sourcing recommendation which typically needs the buy in of quality, manufacturing, and engineering.
 This process is referred to as strategic sourcing.
 It is most appropriate when the suppliers products/services being procured are very similar, i.e. when purchasing catalog off the shelf (COTS) items from distributors.

 In contrast to strategic sourcing, should costing begins with an internal assessment of the product's expected cost.
 Generally, engineering helps assess the necessary labor, procurement gathers the expected material cost, and supply chain assigns expected labor rates and profit margins.
 Supply chain collects the costs and sums them to determine should cost.

 In the case of printed circuit board assemblies (PCBA's), note that should costing still utilizes strategic sourcing.
 This is because PCBA's cost structure is typically 80% materials and it is not reasonable (even for Apple and Cisco) to fully analyze the fabrication cost of every component, so they must cost material using strategic sourcing techniques.